-When extraordinary circumstances prevent a student from taking an examination at the scheduled time, the following procedures are to be followed:
+When an extraordinary circumstance prevents a student from taking an examination at the scheduled time, the student must follow the procedures below.

-- a.
-The student must notify the Student Services Office and the Registrar's Office immediately of the circumstances preventing the student from taking the exam.
-The student must provide notice before the exam. - b.
-The student must submit, as soon as possible, a Special Exam Administration Form requesting a deferred examination and appropriate documentation supporting the request to the Student Services Office. - c.
-If, after considering the request, permission is granted for a deferred examination, an alternative exam date will be scheduled for that exam period, or a mark of Incomplete will be entered for that course.
-Absent extraordinary circumstances as determined by the Associate Dean for Student Services or the Registrar's Office, examinations that qualify for rescheduling under this policy will be rescheduled for the next available time that does not create a new conflict under this rule, which may be on a weekend or a date after the official close of the examination period.
-Absent extraordinary circumstances approved by the Vice Dean(s), no examination will be rescheduled for a time before the regularly scheduled examination.
-Within these parameters, the Registrar's Office can select the date, time, and location of the deferred examination. - d.
+1. The student must notify the Student Services Office and the Registrar's Office (213-738-6871/213-738-6705 or exams@swlaw.edu) of the circumstances preventing the student from taking the exam.
+Whenever feasible, the student must provide notice before the exam.
+The student should never contact the course professor about an examination deferral.

+- 2. As soon as possible, the student must submit to the Student Services Office via email (studentservices@swlaw.edu) a Special Exam Administration Form requesting a deferred examination and appropriate documentation supporting the request. - 3.
+If, after considering the request, the Associate Dean for Student Services grants permission for a deferred examination, an alternative exam date will be scheduled for that exam period, or a mark of Incomplete will be entered for that course. - 4.
+Absent extraordinary circumstances as determined by the Associate Dean for Student Services or the Registrar's Office, examinations that qualify for rescheduling under this policy will be rescheduled for the next available time that does not create a new conflict under this policy.
+That date may be on a weekend or a date immediately after the examination period.
+All rescheduled exams must be completed by the end of the week immediately following the end of the exam period in which the Law School is in operation.
+The Law School closes for Winter Break immediately after the fall examination period. - Absent extraordinary circumstances approved by a Vice Dean, no examination will be rescheduled for a time before the regularly scheduled examination.

+Within these parameters, the Registrar's Office can select the date, time, and location of the deferred examination. - 6.
 In most circumstances, a deferred examination to make up an Incomplete will be taken on the next occasion when the faculty member from whom the student took the course offers an examination in that course.
-If the faculty member is not offering an exam in that course within one year, the student must take the regularly scheduled exam from any other faculty member offering an exam in that course within one year.

-- e.
-It is the student's responsibility to submit a Special Exam Administration Form to the Student Services Office for approval at least one month before the exam period in which the deferred exam to make up the mark of an Incomplete will be taken.
+If the faculty member is not offering an exam in that course within one year, the student must take the regularly scheduled exam from any other faculty member offering an exam in that course within one year. - 7.
+It is the student's responsibility to submit a Special Exam Administration Form to the Student Services Office for approval at least one month before the exam period in which the deferred exam will be taken to make up an Incomplete mark.
 The Student Services Office will forward the approved form to the Registrar's Office to make appropriate arrangements for the deferred exam. - A student graduating before the course is offered again may petition the Associate Dean for Student Services for approval to make up the exam to avoid a delay in graduation.
-The student must refrain from seeking approval directly from the professor as such action will compromise the anonymity of the exam.
-The student may not graduate with a mark of Incomplete on the transcript.
+The student must refrain from seeking approval directly from the professor, as such action will compromise the anonymity of the exam.
+The student may not graduate with an Incomplete mark on their transcript.

-A student who is denied permission to take a deferred exam or a student who fails to take an approved deferred exam within one year will receive an Administrative F (F) in the course unless the delay was approved in writing by the Associate Dean for Student Services (e.g., in the case of a disability or pregnancy accommodation).
+9. A student who is denied permission to take a deferred exam or who fails to take an approved deferred exam within one year will receive an Administrative F (\F) in the course unless the delay was approved in writing by the Associate Dean for Student Services (e.g., in the case of a disability or pregnancy accommodation).
 An Administrative Fail is calculated as an F in the student's GPA.